BIST-Research/batbot/doc/source/index.rst

 Welcome to the BIST batbot documentation!
 =========================================

-This page documents the software applications and tools used for the BIST batbot project // URL.
+This page documents the software applications and tools used for the BIST `batbot project <https://github.com/BIST-Research/batbot>`_.

-To get started, please visit the `Getting Started <getting_started/getting_started>`_ page.
+To get started, please visit the :ref:`getting-started` page.

 Table of Contents
 ^^^^^^^^^^^^^^^^^